catman85/Bias-Importer/README.md

 ## _A Java application that allows you to import Presets to Bias FX and Bias Amp offline_.

-Simply run "Bias Importer.exe" and follow the instructions.
 Now you can privately send presets to your friends without using the ToneCloud!
 (Requires a Java Runtime Enviroment)

 ![final.PNG](pics/final.PNG)